What is Amblyopia (Lazy Eye)?

 One cause of amblyopia is strabismus (pronounced struh-biz-muhs).
 Strabismus is a condition where one eye turns inward or outward.
 The eyes cannot clearly focus on the same image, so the brain ignores the image from the turned eye.
 Over time, the vision in this eye becomes worse.

-If not properly treated, amblyopia can cause several problems:
+If not properly treated, amblyopia can cause:

 Ways to Help Your Child Pass the Time

-If your child is wearing glasses, he/she should keep wearing the glasses and put the patch on the eye, not on the glasses.
+If your child is wearing glasses, he/she should keep wearing the glasses during patching or before and after putting in eye drops.